Homeless shelter: External problems

 Several problems emerge when a homeless shelter is present.
 Homeless shelters have been argued by some to have a negative effect on nearby businesses.
 Businesses for years have complained that they frequently witness pedestrians being stopped outside their stores by homeless people begging for money.
 Such instances have led to the creation of local laws that prohibit "aggressive panhandling".
 Another problem is that it is often difficult to decide on where a homeless shelter should be built and how to zone the area where a shelter can be built.

-Neighborhoods, as well as schools, argue that homeless shelters bring in bad elements to their surroundings.
-There are additionally far too many shelters that have become nothing but housing facilities; they fail to provide job training or education that would assist the homeless population with gaining their own housing.
-Housing through homeless shelters offers no lasting solutions, just temporary ones.
-Drugs and alcohol also tend to surround homeless shelters.
-Most shelters prohibit residential use of illegal drugs and alcohol, but enforcement is sporadic in many locations.
+Some neighborhoods, as well as schools, argue that homeless shelters bring in bad elements to their surroundings, or that they fail to provide job training or education that would assist the homeless population with gaining their own housing.
+Some fear that drugs and alcohol may be present in homeless shelters; most shelters prohibit residential use of illegal drugs and alcohol, but enforcement is sporadic in many locations.
 Lastly, no classification system for shelters has been put into effect.
 There are no mechanisms or facilities to separate those who have mental illnesses from the rest of the shelter population.

 In Vancouver, Washington, residents and businesses near the homelessness navigation center started experiencing elevated crime levels shortly after the center opened in 2019.
 A study was conduct by a crime analyst and it found that while the total crime in a cluster of five neighborhoods did not go up, a significant shift in their distribution was observed.
 Shortly after the homeless service center was established, a significant hotspot of localized crime have formed around the immediate vicinity of the center.
 A business in close proximity to the center reported a loss of 40-60% in sale, and issues such as tents being pitched right in front of their business.
 The navigation center provides transients with restrooms, showers, laundry, storage, clothing, a place to charge their phone as well as a mailing address.
 One business experienced having power outlet locks torn off twice.
-Others report vagrancy issues in residential streets near the navigation center after it closed at 5PM.
+Others report vagrancy issues in residential streets near the navigation center after it closed at 5 PM.